 Washington Federal in Focus

-Headquartered in Seattle, Washington Federal (WAFD) is a Finance stock that has seen a price change of 37.02% so far this year.
-The holding company for Washington Federal Savings Bank is paying out a dividend of $0.23 per share at the moment, with a dividend yield of 2.61% compared to the Banks - West industry's yield of 2.12% and the S&P 500's yield of 1.32%.
+Washington Federal (WAFD) is headquartered in Seattle, and is in the Finance sector.
+The stock has seen a price change of 7.73% since the start of the year.
+Currently paying a dividend of $0.24 per share, the company has a dividend yield of 2.67%.
+In comparison, the Banks - West industry's yield is 2.11%, while the S&P 500's yield is 1.37%.

-Taking a look at the company's dividend growth, its current annualized dividend of $0.92 is up 1.1% from last year.
-In the past five-year period, Washington Federal has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.99%.
+Taking a look at the company's dividend growth, its current annualized dividend of $0.96 is up 5.5% from last year.
+In the past five-year period, Washington Federal has increased its dividend 5 times on a year-over-year basis for an average annual increase of 11.14%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Washington Federal's current payout ratio is 38%.
-This means it paid out 38% of its trailing 12-month EPS as dividend.
+Washington Federal's current payout ratio is 35%, meaning it paid out 35% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, WAFD expects solid earnings growth.
-The Zacks Consensus Estimate for 2021 is $2.83 per share, which represents a year-over-year growth rate of 18.41%.
+The Zacks Consensus Estimate for 2022 is $2.92 per share, representing a year-over-year earnings growth rate of 22.18%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that WAFD is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that WAFD is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report